 - Historical Land Use - several smaller grants have involved pilot projects evaluating surviving data, creating and editing digital content, and investigating the suitability of automated analysis tools for use with raster images of historical land utilisation maps

-My PhD research, inspired by a continuing interest in medieval and landscape history, is focused on using modern spatial analysis techniques to re-examine documentary evidence surviving from the later medieval period.
-My first supervisor is Dr Alastair Pearson.
+- Medieval Landscapes - my thesis focused on using modern spatial analysis techniques to re-examine documentary evidence surviving from the later medieval period.